 E. oregonum can be found growing with other natives such as Garry oak, (Quercus garryana), Oregon ash (Fraxinus latifolia), oceanspray (Holodiscus discolor), snowberry (Symphoricarpos spp.), sword fern (Polystichum munitum), camas (Camassia spp.), and various native grasses.
 Placing them under deciduous trees that allow early spring sunshine to nourish them but provide protection later is optimal, but be sure not to plant them where some leafy, zealous understory plants will cover their leaves during spring (such as western bleeding heart).
 Substitute fawn lilies for bulbs like invasive Spanish bluebells (that seem to be in almost every yard in my neighborhood!).

-Some related species: E. revolutum (pink fawn lily) occurs naturally in moist coastal forests near shaded streams and in bogs; it is a “species of concern” in Oregon.
-E. grandiflorum, or glacier lily, is found in alpine and subalpine meadows and typically does best at those elevations.
+Some related species: Erythronium revolutum (pink fawn lily) occurs naturally in moist coastal forests near shaded streams and in bogs; it is a “species of concern” in Oregon.
+A higher elevation species is E. montanum (avalanche lily, white avalanche lily) that is native to coastal B.C. and alpine and subalpine Olympic and Cascade ranges.
+E. grandiflorum, or glacier lily, with yellow flowers, is also found in alpine and subalpine meadows and typically does best at those elevations.
 E. hendersonii (Henderson’s fawn lily) occurs at low to mid elevations in the Siskiyou Mountains of southwest Oregon, while E. elegans (Coast Range fawn lily) is a threatened species that grows only at high elevations of Oregon’s Coast Range.

 Enjoy!
 But please … never collect Erythronium seeds or plants from the wild.